Ghanaians: Nationalism, independence and transformation to republic

 The Ghanaian nationalism was suspended by the Ghanaian government during the time of World War II, but was resumed in 1945.
 The Ghanaians allied with the Allies in World War II.
 The Fifth Pan-African Congress held in October 1945, served to form the support for the liberalization of Ghanaian colonial domination on 4 August 1947.
 On 12 June 1949, Kwame Nkrumah, formed the first governing party in the history of the Gold Coast, which refused to cooperate with the colonial authorities and which led to the achievement of Ghanaian independence and the opposition to the 1951 Constitution, in which Nkrumah was incarcerated together with his collaborators.

 On 8 February 1951, the first elections in the history of the Gold Coast were held; Nkrumah's win was confirmed on 12 February 1951.
 Ghanaian nationalism was initiated in organisation with the Ghanaian nationlist movement, the Big Six and through the Gold Coast Aborigines' Rights Protection Society; then strikes and mass riots were formed on the streets of the Gold Coast by its natives for Gold Coast independence, the colonial governor at the time, the Earl of Listowel, proclaimed Gold Coast's independence on 6 March 1957.
 Nkrumah became the first prime minister.
 On 1 July 1960, Nkrumah drew up the first Constitution of Ghana; the British monarch ceased to be head of state, and Ghana became a republic.

 Population

-Approximately 5 per cent of Ghanaian citizens live in rural areas and 95 per cent in urban areas.
-The rate of urbanization estimated for the period 2010–2015 is 4 per cent per annum, one of the highest among developing countries.
+Approximately 5% of Ghanaian citizens live in rural areas and 95% in urban areas.
+The rate of urbanization estimated for the period 2010–2015 is 4% per annum, one of the highest among developing countries.